Pancakes From Scratch

 I hope you'll enjoy making pancakes from scratch!

-pancakes and bacon on a camping plate
+Three pancakes with bacon on a camping plate

 What about a shake-and-pour pancake mix?